 The new Peregrine ISO offers a fantastic balance of sensitivity, particularly for the protection that it offers.

 Its predecessor, the Peregrine 8, offered more foam (24.5 mm in the heel, 20.4 mm in the forefoot) than the current version, which has 22.5 mm in the heel, and 18.5 mm in the forefoot.
 While the cushioning isn't as ample, it still offers a comfortable ride.
 You can feel most of the trail underfoot, allowing you to position your body accordingly, especially on technical terrain.

 The forefoot offers a good level of sensitivity on the trail.

-While this shoe isn't as sensitive as thinner contenders, like the Inov-8 TerraUltra G260, our Editors' Choice winner, it offers the ideal amount of sensitivity and protection for trail runs over technical terrain, even for the ultra-distance runner.
+While this shoe isn't as sensitive as thinner contenders, it offers the ideal amount of sensitivity and protection for trail runs over technical terrain, even for the ultra-distance runner.

 Wow!
 The outsole on this shoe is still as bomber as ever!
 With over 78 aggressive lugs that offer multi-directional traction, this shoe does well on pretty much every surface.
 Even after 60+ miles of testing, we didn't detect any major signs of wear and tear and found they continued to offer amazing traction.